If Jesus Rose from the Dead, then (#36) After Departing He Would Have Sent the Holy Spirit

 This is worth meditating upon daily and thanking God continually for what He has done.

-And, then living as if all of this is really real.
+And, then living as if the fullness of God living within us is really real.

 [previous] [next]